ory/sdk/clients/client/dotnet/docs/apis/FrontendApi.md

 Create Login Flow for Native Apps

 This endpoint initiates a login flow for native apps that do not use a browser, such as mobile devices, smart TVs, and so on.
 If a valid provided session cookie or session token is provided, a 400 Bad Request error will be returned unless the URL query parameter `?refresh=true` is set.
 To fetch an existing login flow call `/self-service/login/flows?flow=<flow_id>`.
 You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
 Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks, including CSRF login attacks.
-In the case of an error, the `error.id` of the JSON response body can be one of:  `session_already_available`: The user is already signed in. `session_aal1_required`: Multi-factor auth (e.g. 2fa) was requested but the user has no session yet. `security_csrf_violation`: Unable to fetch the flow because a CSRF violation occurred.
+In the case of an error, the `error.id` of the JSON response body can be one of:  - `session_already_available`: The user is already signed in. - `session_aal1_required`: Multi-factor auth (e.g. 2fa) was requested but the user has no session yet. - `session_aal2_enrollment_required`: Second-factor auth is required but the identity has no second factor enrolled.
+Follow `redirect_browser_to` to the settings flow to enroll one. - `security_csrf_violation`: Unable to fetch the flow because a CSRF violation occurred.
 This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).
 More information can be found at [Ory Kratos User Login](https://www.ory.com/docs/kratos/self-service/flows/user-login) and [User Registration Documentation](https://www.ory.com/docs/kratos/self-service/flows/user-registration).

 ### Example
 ```csharp